Our History

 Seabury-Western Theological Seminary

-The first Bishop of Minnesota, Henry Benjamin Whipple, quickly became a staunch advocate of the Dakota and Ojibwe people in his growing diocese and, in 1860, incorporated the Bishop Seabury Mission as three separate institutions: a school for boys, a school for girls, and the Seabury Divinity School for the training of clergy.
+In 1858, James Lloyd Breck founded Bishop Seabury Mission in Faribault, Minn.
+He envisioned his “School of the Prophets” as the center of evangelism for the forthcoming Diocese of Minnesota.
+The first Bishop of Minnesota, Henry Benjamin Whipple, quickly became a staunch advocate of the Dakota and Ojibwe people in his growing diocese and, in 1860, incorporated the Bishop Seabury Mission as three separate institutions, including the Seabury Divinity School for the training of clergy.

 Complementary concerns and common interests led the boards of Seabury and Western to combine resources.
 The merged Seabury-Western Theological Seminary opened its doors in Evanston on October 10, 1933.
 In 1994 the Seabury Institute was founded as a ministry of the seminary to create a partnership with parishes seeking to exercise innovative forms of leadership for mission.